Feeling pressured to give the perfect gift? It might not be as hard as you think. Check out these four budget-friendly gift ideas.

 Many gift-givers feel pressured to spend more than planned to buy the perfect gift.

-“I think sometimes people get caught up in the materialistic side when the person receiving the gift is more tuned into the fact that you took time out of your day to get them a gift,” Cannavo says.
+“I think sometimes people get caught up in the materialistic side when the person receiving the gift is more tuned into the fact that you took time out of your day to get them a gift,” Cannavo said.
 “It really is the thought that counts.”

 For your next holiday get-together, suggest a gift exchange that allows each family member to buy a gift for just one person.